Surrounded by numerous collections of works and collectables, the special collections and university archives room gives a sense of years gone by. |

 The publications ranged from early 16th century to faculty publications to masters’ theses.
 One such book that caught the eye of the audience was their copy of the first King James Bible, published at around the early 17th century.

-is estimated to date back to 1611 and is
+This first edition of the King James Bible is estimated to date back to 1611 and is one of Shaman's personal favorites. |

 There was a strong sense of excitement and passion in Shaman’s voice as he continued to talk about all of the research he has completed over the years.
 One example of his determination was his ten-year stretch of reading through the King James Bible by comparing it to much earlier and different translations and how different interpretations have spread throughout the centuries.